Jenidevops/Age-Calculator/README.md

-# Age-Calculator
+Age Calculator

-"✨ Calculate your age instantly with this Age Calculator built using HTML, CSS &amp; JavaScript!
-Enter your birthdate and see your exact age in years, months, and days.
-Clean, responsive, and interactive—perfect for learning JS and making date calculations fun!"
+✨ Discover your exact age instantly!
+This interactive Age Calculator uses HTML, CSS, and JavaScript to calculate your age in years, months, and days.
+Enter your birthdate, and watch it display your age dynamically.

+💡 Features:

+Responsive and user-friendly design

+Instant age calculation using JavaScript

+Clean layout with modern styling

+Great for learning DOM manipulation and date handling